sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 2. Should there be a "server mode" for continuous operation?
 3. How important is the daemon being invisible to users?

+>> Daemon should be transparent. cli should interact with daemon and I think auto start it.
+Daemon in charge of maintaining access to artifacts and rounds, wath for file changes, manage background indexing, and start memory consolidation rounds.

 ---

 ### Q2.3: Index Update Strategy